gvwilson/thirdbit/fiction/santas/index.md

 "Get to the chimney!"
 Gran-Granna Tumbly shouted.
-Her sword flashed back and forth, knocking bullets away from them.<sup>Or possibly from her teapot.
+Her sword flashed back and forth, knocking bullets away from them.<span class="sidenote">Or possibly from her teapot.
-Finner wondered about that later, but never found the courage to ask.</sup>
+Finner wondered about that later, but never found the courage to ask.</span>
 "Now!"

 The front door burst open.